 In order to help create legislation, citizens need to communicate with Members of Parliament

-In October 2011, NDP MP Alex Atamanenko re-introduced an Act that, if passed, will effectively end the import and export of horses and horse meat for human consumption.
+In October 2011, NDP MP Alex Atamanenko re-introduced an Act that, if passed, would have effectively ended the import and export of horses and horse meat for human consumption.
 This is Bill C-322.
+Since then, this Bill has been replaced with Bill C-571.

 Grassroots support from people like you will be critical to the enactment of this legislation.
 In order to help create legislation, citizens need to communicate with Members of Parliament, to inform them of the issues and to make their opinions known.
 By presenting petitions, you provide evidence of support from your community.
 Please see our Do It Now page for actions you can take to help!